SkroxiousDM/2d12GameSystem/docs/cult_of_mormo.md

-Taurobolium, where the blood of a sacrificed bull was released to pour through a grate and onto a priestess standing beneath, symbolically feeding the carth in the hope of securing a bountiful
+Taurobolium, where the blood of a sacrificed bull was released to pour through a grate and onto a priestess standing beneath, symbolically feeding the carth in the hope of securing a bountiful symbolically feeding the earth in the hope of securing a bountiful harvest.
+But among the membership grew a small cabal who preserved the lore of Mormo and practiced more profane rites in

 In addition to its secret presence in Rome itself, pockets of this cult are spread throughout the Empire, generally operating in the shadow of Magna Mater.
 They are strongest in Gallia,having attached themselves to a number of Gaulic traditions.

 Roman epithets for Mormo include caprea atra nemorum (black dismal/unlucky she-goat of the woods) and caprea furva nemorum (obscure/nighted/shadowy/hidden she-goatofthe woods).
 Other genitives associated with her include Vespicum, Virgultorum, Frutectorum(of the thickets), to create epithets such as Mormo Vespicum, etc. These names are sometimes employed to describe